taylorshephard/taylorshephard.github.io/projects/runtime/README.md

 ![line](http://i.imgur.com/Zy8nY0C.png)   | `var shape = draw.line(fromX, fromY, toX, toY, strokeColor, strokeWidth);`
 ![circle](http://i.imgur.com/Zc9hJqU.png)    | `var shape = draw.circle(radius, color, strokeColor, strokeWidth);`
 ![image](http://i.imgur.com/BGZCnX8.png)     | `var shape = draw.bitmap('img/moon.png');`

-## Adding your own Images for a bitmap object
-The moon.png image is stored in the img folder.
-You can add your own custom images too!
-Once you have downloaded the image you would like to add (you can easily find png pictures by adding .png to your google image search) you can upload that file to your cloud9 workspace.
-- Select the img folder
-- Go to File -> Upload Local Files -> Select / Drag & Drop downloaded image.
-- Move that image into the img folder
-- call `draw.bitmap()` using 'img/<name of your picture.png>' for the href

 In order to make your shape show on sreen you will need to add it to the `background` by calling